Sorbari2016/toman-bike-business-analysis-/README.md

 5. Answer key important Analytical questions.

 ### Design & Aesthetics
-Please ensure you use our company colours and make the navigation on the dashboard is easy to use.
+As part of the essentials, they kindly want me to use company's colours and make the navigation on the dashboard is easy to use.

 ## Data Source